 Reader (4.x or less), document functionality may be reduced.

 Veterinary Student Externship Program

 Health Program (VPH) accepts veterinary students for

-four-week (minimum) long externship at our offices in
+a four-week (minimum) long externship at our office in

 Downtown Los Angeles.
 Students will

 applying One Health concepts at a local jurisdiction as part

 Please do not apply if you are not

 also depends on office space availability and background checks

 The minimum duration of externships is 4